 5. The request, and what’s actually on the far end

-Only now does an HTTP request travel down the pipe: a verb and a path (GET /quartz/), a Host header, and the browser’s Accept, Accept-Encoding, and any cached validators.
-That’s all HTTP is - a request line, headers, an optional body, and a structured response.
-Everything below it exists to carry these few lines safely.
+A browser sends the same fields, plus accept-encoding and any cached validators.
+That’s all HTTP is, framing aside - a method, a target, headers, an optional body, and a structured response.
+Everything below it exists to carry these few fields safely.

 What answers is a layered system, and the response headers expose every layer: